gcosma/Themis.AI_Public/README.md

 Information about the project can be found here. https://datascienceplus.blog/themis-ai/

-This Github will include the code and sample dataset once our paper is published.
+This Github repository will include the code and sample dataset once our paper is published.